 Best tracks: “Memorial Day”, “Catchin’ Bodies”, “Lose My Mind”

 Released: June 19

 After creating the first collaboration album titled Glass, the fans wanted more music from the Queens & Brooklyn duo.
 This year was the perfect time for the two to take it back to the lab and knock out the follow up project, Glass 2.0.
 Meyhem’s dense but hard-hitting style meshes perfectly with Harry Fraud’s wavy production and flawless sample selection.
-Harry Fraud has been having quite the 2020 producing multiple project, but the chemistry between him and Meyhem is what builds the essence of this project and makes it completely different from any other project Harry Fraud has done his year.
+Harry Fraud has been having quite the 2020 producing multiple project, but the chemistry between him and Meyhem is what builds the essence of this project and makes it completely stand out from any other project Harry Fraud has done his year.

 Best tracks: “Root of Evil”, “Bail Money”, “Ducati Dreams”

 Planet Asia & 38 Spesh, Trust the Chain